bajetech/AstraX/extension/README.md

 2. Click `Load Temporary Add-On`

 3. Navigate to this folder and open the `build` folder and find `manifest.json`.
    Hit `Select`.
-You should now see an icon for Freighter in Firefox
+You should now see an icon for AstraX in Firefox

 ### Build the extension and use Pubnet